GermanBrainRot/Project-Galileo/README.md

 It is a well known [fact](https://arxiv.org/pdf/quant-ph/0407118) that unitary evolution in the non-interacting case preserves entanglement - the quantum analogy of correlation.

-An "**interaction**" in both the Markovian and Unitary picture is just a pair of states (think: both billiard balls at the same place) such that
+An "**interaction**" in both the Markovian and Unitary picture is just a pair of states (think: both billiard balls at the same place, but this is just modelling choice in my toy model) such that

 $$\begin{align*}&P((A,B)(t+\delta t) = x,y | (A,B)(t) = a,b) \\ \neq &P(A(t+\delta t) = x\mid A(t)=a)\cdot P(B(t)=y \mid B(t)=b).\end{align*}$$